The science

 Changing the way we treat skin

-Tience® patented approach mimics the body’s natural functions by capturing the self-healing capabilities of human adipose tissue.
-It’s tissue science, advanced through a groundbreaking technology where bioactive proteins are extracted from the liposuction fat of carefully selected donors.
+Tience® patented approach mimics the body’s natural functions by capturing the self-healing capabilities of human subcutaneous tissue.
+It’s tissue science, advanced through a groundbreaking technology where bioactive components are obtained from carefully selected tissue donors.

-As a very active tissue with an immense capacity to heal and as an excellent source of bioactive proteins, fat tissue is the cornerstone of Tience®.
-The balanced composition of bioactive proteins and peptides – including skin structural proteins such as collagen, ceramides and antioxidants such as tretinoin – accelerate the regeneration of skin and subcutaneous tissue, resulting in long-term improvement of skin quality and less visible skin defects.
+As a very active tissue with immense regenerative properties, subcutaneous tissue is the cornerstone of Tience.
+The balanced composition of bioactive components – including structural, protective, and cell-stimulating proteins, peptides, lipids, and antioxidants – accelerate skin regeneration, resulting in long-term improvement of skin quality and less visible skin defects.

 Safety